tide-foundation/tidecloak-client-nextJS/README.md

 Let's review what just happened and what you've just accomplished:

 1. You have built and deployed, from the ground-up, a fully-functional Next.JS full-stack app - both front end and back end.
 2. Web users, like _Bob_, can be invited by admins, like _Alice_, to use it securely with their Tide account.
-Your web users enjoy fully-secured Tide accounts, with their identity and access-credentials sitting outside of anyone's reach.
+Your web users enjoy provably-secure Tide accounts, with their identity and access-credentials sitting outside of anyone's reach.
 3. Your web users can sign in to your app, be served customized content to authenticated and unauthenticated users and based on their predefined roles.
 4. Your web users' roles and permissions are managed locally on your very own self-hosted instance of TideCloak - one of the most robust, powerful and feature-rich Identity and Access Management system which you have downloaded, installed, configured and deployed locally.
 5. Your TideCloak realm ("_nextjs-test_") is secured by the global Tide Cybersecurity Fabric that you have activated and licensed.
 6. Your realm's authority key, the VVK, is secured, out of anyone's reach, by Tide Cybersecurity Fabric, such that even if your administrators, your TideCloak's instance, its source code or even our staff at Tide get compromised, still no one can ever get a hold of it.
 7. Changes to the realm's users access rights (e.g. roles, settings, clients) can be drafted by any of the realm's Tide-secured admins, but only go into affect after the rightful quorum of admins reviewed, agreed and committed it.
 No one can manipulate or bypass that process.
-8. Your web users sensitive date-of-birth field is hermatically secure at rest and in transit, by a key that is literally out of anyone's reach (Including administrators.
+8. Your web users sensitive date-of-birth field is hermetically secure at rest and in transit, by a key that is literally out of anyone's reach (Including administrators.
 Including us), and is unlocked only to the authorized users (themselves) at the edge device, on their browser.

 ### **For our supported access to these capabilities, [sign up to our free Beta Program](https://tide.org/beta)**